what makes mountain gorillas unique

 Where can one see mountain gorillas in Africa?

-Gorillas can be seen in three African countries that are to say Uganda, Rwanda and the democratic republic of Congo, visitors should note that there are two types of gorillas.
-Congo has got low land gorillas with sub-species while Uganda and Rwanda have got mountain gorillas for climax views.
+Gorillas can be seen in three African countries, that is to say, Uganda, Rwanda, and the Democratic Republic of Congo.
+Visitors should note that there are two types of gorillas.
+Congo has got low land gorillas with sub-species, while Uganda and Rwanda have got mountain gorillas for climax views.

 Background check on mountain gorillas

-Endangered Uganda’s mountain gorillas don’t stay in zoos worldwide, they can’t stay in Detention, and only those in national zoos are low land gorillas of West Africa.
-Bwindi impenetrable national park and Mgahinga gorilla national park has approximately half of the total world mountain gorilla population.
+Endangered Uganda’s mountain gorillas don’t stay in zoos worldwide; they can’t stay in detention, and only those in national zoos are the lowland gorillas of West Africa.
+Bwindi Impenetrable National Park and Mgahinga Gorilla National Park have approximately half of the total world mountain gorilla population.